cgroll/cgroll.github.io/_posts/2018-12-29-Atlas_of_sustainable_dev_goals.md

 date:   2018-12-29
 categories: [Economics, Commentary]
 excerpt: > #
-  Global statistics and visualizations of the World Bank Group.
+  The Atlas of Sustainable Development Goals is a collection of socio-economic statistics and visualizations that measure the progress achieved towards the Sustainable Development Goals that are targeted by 2030.
 math: false
 ---